How to create a micro-frontend with React?

 The code of the examples above can be found here.

-we want to receive the name which the micro-frontend will say Hello
+Hello, World we want to receive the name which the micro-frontend will say Hello to.

 Create a micro-frontend file.